How to Stop Moving While Sleeping? The Top 5 Ways How!

 - Change the environment of your room.
 It's best to sleep in an organized room and with dim lights.
 Sleep comfortably on a good bed and in optimal room temperature, not too warm or cold.

 - If you exercise, it's best to do so in the morning.
-That way, your body temperature will slowly lower throughout the day, achieving an optimum temperature at night for you to sleep quickly.
+Your body temperature will slowly lower throughout the day, achieving an optimum temperature at night.
 Also, if you exercise at night, the more energetic you'll be!

 - Eat healthily.
 Limit your consumption of caffeine and alcohol, especially at night.
 Many complain of bad dreams or indigestion if they consume too much food.
 Eat three to four hours before bed.
 If you feel hungry, only have a light snack that helps you sleep.